lsaltz/robot_hand_generator/README.md

 [![DOI](https://zenodo.org/badge/449414021.svg)](https://zenodo.org/badge/latestdoi/449414021)
 # robot_hand_generator_MLS: evolutionary algorithm edition
-A tool used to generate the best hand design to pick up and hold onto a sphere.
+A tool used to generate the best symmetrical two-fingered hand design to pick up and hold onto a cube.
+Currently tests the hand's range of motion while maintaining x distance between distal links.

 ## Requirements:

 - Blender 2.93 (only version tested on possibly will work on newer versions)
-- Linux os or WSL with ubuntu
+- Linux OS or WSL with ubuntu
 - PyBullet for simple visaulization and joint checking
 - Python 3.6+

 ## Install and Setup(git pull):
-WSL is currently the only tested method for executing this program.
+Ubuntu is currently the only tested method for executing this program.

 1. Run the following commands: